CascadeEnergy/promise-seedloop/README.md

 });
 ```

-Pagination requests.
-This example uses dynamodb as an example because it's a particularly
+Here's a more complex example doing pagination requests.
+This example uses dynamodb as an example because it's a
-foolish database for paginating.
+particularly foolish database for pagination where seedloop can come in handy.

 ```javascript
 import dynamoDbPromised from 'aws-promised/dynamoDb';